 1 fresh tomato chopped

 Heat 1 teaspoon olive oil in a pan on medium heat.
 Add the onion and cook for a few minutes.
 Add the garlic and the sweet paprika and cook for 1 or 2 more minutes before adding the rest of the ingredients.
 When all the ingredients are added, cook for 15 minutes and blend the sauce to get a smooth consistency.
-You can make enough sauce for another time or to freeze.
+You can make enough sauce for another time or to freeze it.
 This sauce is perfect to eat with pasta or quinoa as well.

 Pin this post!